morris-lab/CellOracle/docs/installation/index.rst

 1. Add conda channels
 ^^^^^^^^^^^^^^^^^^^^^
-Some libraries below require non-default anaconda channels.
+Installation of some libraries below requires non-default anaconda channels.
 Please add the channels below.
 Instead, you can explicitly enter the channel when you install a library.

 ::

     conda config --add channels defaults